I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Honours for Ma Murray

 Library and Archives Canada notes that, “Her editorials were reprinted in other papers, letting readers across the country share in the laughter or outraged responses they evoked.

 “Articles about her in national magazines, appearances on CBC television, and her own half-hour, twice a month television program followed.”
 A play about her by Eric Nichol entitled simply “Ma” was performed to rave reviews.

 In 1971, she received the Order of Canada, and in 2001 the British Columbia & Yukon Community News Media Association named its annual awards for excellence in journalism after her.

 She continued writing her often acerbic column in the newspaper almost until her death in 1982 at the age of 94.

-- Between 2008 and 2018, 189 community newspapers have gone out of business in Canada.
-As of January 2020, The Bridge River-Lillooet News has escaped the carnage.
+- Between 2008 and 2018, 189 community newspapers went out of business in Canada.
+As of January 2020, The Bridge River-Lillooet News had escaped the carnage.